Dubai is a city of luxury and excess, skyscrapers and mind-boggling architecture. It’s basically the ultimate man-made playground.

 Picture snapped, he led me out of the market and down the street.
 “Now lets go to the spice market,” he said.

 At this point, I resigned myself to the fact that he wants to play tour guide.
-He walked the block toward the spice market.
+So I followed him down the block toward the spice market.
 We chatted a little on the way.
 His name is Ali and he’s from Afghanistan and has been living in Dubai for about 10 years.
 He’s a bit younger than me at 27 and seemed shocked when I said I’m already 30.

 “Why don’t you come with me.
 I’ll show you around,” he said.